doctoretdiez/PalEON-FIA/stats/Stats_README.Rmd.txt

 ### Output files and figure
-1. For each individual taxon as well as the average biomass for all taxa combined there are csv files for:
+1. For each individual taxon as well as the average biomass for all taxa combined there are individual csv files for:
   i. the original biomass observations that went into the 2 stage model (Taxa.observations_v0.1.csv), ii. the predicted biomass output from the 2 stage model (Taxa.prediction_v0.1.csv)and iii. the predicted biomass standarad deviations (Taxa.uncertainty_v0.1.csv) for each grid cell.

+  There are also 3 files with the observations, predictions and uncertainty for each taxa combined for each grid cell in the following three files (there are more entries in the observation file compared to the prediction and uncertainty files - see note below).
+You will most likely want to use these 3 files rather than the files for each individual taxon.
+  1) FIA_biomass_observations_v0.1.csv
+  2) FIA_biomass_predictions_v0.1.csv
+  3) FIA_biomass_uncertainty_v0.1.csv

 2. Figures are:
   i.plots of the smoothed biomass predictions for each taxon (Taxa-biomass-mean-smooth.png) and